SAP-samples/ui5-typescript-walkthrough/steps/02/README.md

 -   We configure the bootstrapping process to run asynchronously.
 This means that the OpenUI5 resources can be loaded simultaneously in the background for performance reasons.

--   With attribute `data-sap-ui-onInit` we define that the module `ui5/walkthrough/index` is loaded initially in a declarative way.
-With this, we avoid directly executable JavaScript code in the HTML file.
-This makes your app more secure.
+-    The `data-sap-ui-onInit` attribute is used in OpenUI5 to specify a JavaScript or TypeScript function that will be executed when the framework is fully loaded and initialized.
+This approach allows us to avoid directly including executable JavaScript code in the HTML file, which improves the security of our application.
+Here, we're indicating that our `ui5/walkthrough/index` module should be triggered and executed at the start of the application.
 Note that the path to our file includes the namespace, whereby the "." is replaced by a "/" (see explanation below).

 -   The attribute `data-sap-ui-resourceroots` lets you map a namespace to a specific path.
 We define the namespace `ui5.walkthrough` and map it relative to `index.html`.
 This way, We tell OpenUI5 core that resources in the `ui5.walkthrough` namespace are located in the same folder as `index.html`.